bhenderson/minitest-ci/README.txt

 == DESCRIPTION:

 CI reporter plugin for MiniTest

 This gem was made possible by ATT Interactive.

 == FEATURES/PROBLEMS:

-* Monkeypatches MiniTest::Unit#_run_suite so I have to fix the version of MiniTest I support.
+* Uses MiniTest::Unit#record which is only available since version 2.12.0

 == SYNOPSIS: